 |Posted on June 10, 2020 at 2:20 PM||comments (0)|

-June 10, 2020 For those of you whe have asked about our A & M Ranch, I thought I'd just write about, (so I don't have to repeat the story each time) I realize some if it maybe too detailed, but really there is so much to this.
-It's been a faith journey - reminding ourselves build slow and steady, we are in no rush.
+June 10, 2020 For those of you whe have asked about our A & M Ranch, I thought I'd just write about, (so I don't have to repeat the story each time) I realize some of this might be too detailed, but there is so much to this story.
+First, It's been a faith journey - we never thought we'd be here at this time of our lives.

 |Posted on February 5, 2020 at 9:40 AM||comments (0)|

 I read a recent article that titled "Ten things your kids don't want".
 Really?!
 How sad, they really don't want those tableclothes and china dishes?

 I started this decluttering process a few years before my parents passed.
 They started giving away some of their things.
 I digitized their photos, before tossing and giving away the prints.After throwing out photos of trees and mountain (places they visited), I realized, my kids woud not to want my photos of trees and squirrels:) either.
 So now I have 40 years of photo albums to sort through.
 I'm giving myself a few years.

 A few years ago, I started with my kids photo albums and video's.
 I took out the photos and tossed the albums.I sorted the photos into 5 piles (one for each of them and one for me) and then bundled them by year.
 I put them in a pretty box and gave each a box for Christmas.
 I also sent the videos to be made into DVD's. (although that now seems to be outdated).
 Step 1 -done!
 Now, I have to go through my personal 1960-80's albums and digitize.